 When planted in groups, it prevents soil erosion on slopes and hills.
 The plant’s regenerative properties make it an eco-friendly resource for paper, food, furniture, homes and more.

 If you have limited space or have the desire to bring Bamboo inside your home, don’t hesitate.
 Simply place it in a container.
 Potted Bamboo looks excellent on porches, patios and as indoor décor.
-Not only will bamboo flourish in low-light conditions inside, but it will also bring fresh air, peace, and luck.
+Not only will bamboo in containers flourish in low-light conditions inside, but it will also bring fresh air, peace, and luck.

-How to Stop the Spread?
+How to Stop the Spread of Invasive Bamboo

 Running plants are the varieties that spread out over large areas.
 They have roots called rhizomes that spread out horizontally from the root system and produce new shoots.
 The rhizomes stay close to the surface and can be found about 10 to 12 inches below the soil line.

 One way to stop running Bamboo is to get a clumping variety.
 Clumping Bamboo doesn’t send out rhizome roots.
 Instead of spreading out over several feet, they get a few inches wider.
-Clumping varieties tends to have a faster growing rate because they grow taller instead of spreading outwards.
+Clumping varieties tend to have a faster growing rate because they grow taller instead of spreading outwards.

 - You can plant running Bamboo in a container to keep inside or out.
-To make a privacy fence, plant it in a long container or multiple containers side by side.
+To make a bamboo privacy fence, plant it in a long container or multiple containers side by side.
 It will still fill in to form a solid living wall.

-You can maintain it in the ground by mowing around the edges of its planting location.
+- You can maintain it in the ground by mowing around the edges of its planting location.
 It will not harm the plant or the mower to ride over new shoots.

-Another option would be to dig a trench around your plant that is about 10 to 12 inches deep.
-The plant’s roots that spread stay close to the surface, and you’ll be able to see them poking through the sides of trench.
+- Another option would be to dig a trench around your plant that is about 10 to 12 inches deep.
+The plant’s roots that spread stay close to the surface, and you’ll be able to see them poking through the sides of the trench.
 When you see them, cut them with a pair of hand pruners, loppers, or a sharp shovel.

-Another common solution would be to plant your Bamboo in a raised planting bed that’s surrounded by walls or cement.
+- Another common solution would be to plant your Bamboo in a raised planting bed that’s surrounded by walls or cement.

 Plant in an area that receives full to partial sunlight.
 Bamboo will grow in a variety of different lighting conditions, but it grows the fastest in full sun.
 Keep in mind that young plants may need protection from the harsh summer heat if planted during the summer months.

 Your plant will adapt to your natural soil, even if it’s sandy or heavy in clay, as long as it drains well.
 Make sure that your plant gets about an inch of water per week, either from rainfall or by hand.
-By adding a 3 inch layer of mulch around your plant, you’ll help the soil retain moisture and nutrients.
+By adding a 3-inch layer of mulch around your plant, you’ll help the soil retain moisture and nutrients.

 If you plan to keep your Bamboo in a container, make sure that it has drainage holes at the bottom.
 Water your potted plant until you see liquid draining from the bottom of the pot.
-Potted plants will need water more often than those planted in the ground.
+Remember that potted plants will need water more often than those planted in the ground.